EllAchE/cbp_listing_order/README.md

 Bot that listens to Coinbase Blog RSS feed and purchases newly listed (on standard coinbase, not coinbase pro) coins.
 Uses coinbasepro-node library; Typescript/Node.
 When a new latest blog post is detected its title is parsed and new listings are extracted (assuming a specific title syntax pattern).
 Immediate market buy orders are placed, then all positions exited 3 minutes later (again via market order).

-*This is a naive implementation, this project has been paused.

 # Setup

 API Docs - https://docs.pro.coinbase.com/